2001 Indianapolis 500: Start

 Race morning was overcast with rain in the forecast.
 Cool temperatures caused problems at the start, as pole sitter Scott Sharp crashed in the first turn on the first lap.
 Greg Ray and Robby Gordon barely avoided the crash, and slipped by the lead the field around for the first several laps.

 On the 6th lap, the green came out, but less than 2 laps later, another crash occurred.
 Sarah Fisher spun in turn two, and collected Scott Goodyear.
 Both cars were heavily damaged, and Goodyear suffered a broken back.
-Goodyear would retire after the race due to the injury.
+Goodyear would retire from IndyCar racing after the race due to the injury.

 After a lengthy yellow, the green came out on lap 17.
 During the restart, however, cold tires caused yet another crash, as Sam Hornish Jr. spun in turn four.
-Hornish did not hit anything, but Al Unser Jr. moved high to avoid the crash, and brushed along the outside wall on the main stretch.
+Hornish did not hit anything, but Al Unser Jr. moved high to avoid the crash, and brushed along the outside wall on the main stretch, ending his race.

-First half and First rain delay
+First half and first rain delay

 The race finally got going on lap 22, with Robby Gordon and Greg Ray dominating the early going.
 A long stretch of green flag racing saw the leaders cycle through two green flag pit stops.

 On lap 107, Jon Herb crashed in turn 1.
 During the yellow, rain began to fall around the track, and the caution was extended until lap 119.
 Michael Andretti led when the rain fell, but pitted soon after.
 Gil de Ferran inherited the lead, Team Penske teammate Hélio Castroneves second.

-Second half and Second rain delay
+Second half and second rain delay

 On lap 134, Cory Witherill spun exiting turn four.
 The leaders all headed to the pits.

 Castroneves and de Ferran were both penalized for exiting out of the pits incorrectly, giving Tony Stewart the lead for the first time of the day.

 Stewart led until rain fell again on lap 149.
 After Stewart pitted, Hélio Castroneves retook the lead.
 Rain began falling harder on lap 155, and the red flag was displayed.
 After about 10 minutes, the sun came out, and the track quickly dried.
 After a 17-minute red flag, the cars were refired.